University Theater Manila

 Campus Venues and University Theater Spaces

-University theater is also shaped by its rooms.
+The rooms shape the work too.
 A black box inside a campus does not behave like a commercial theater.
 A mini-theater carries a different closeness.
 A university auditorium gathers different expectations.
 These spaces affect how young artists learn to address an audience.

 Ateneo spaces